NoireMare/submitData/README.md

 ## Setup
 1. Use requirements.txt file to install dependencies.
 2. Please provide an information about your database here: database/database.py --> SQLALCHEMY_DATABASE_URL = "" .
-3. Use .env file for all important configs.
+3. Use .env file for storing all of your important configs.
 4. Start API in your local environment by entering the command "uvicorn main:app --reload".
-5. Open "127.0.0.1/docs" page to enter Swagger.
+5. Open "127.0.0.1/docs" page to enter the Swagger.

 ## Usage
 - Use 'Submitdata' request to add a new pass to the database.
 - Use 'Get Pass Info' request to get an info about the pass by its id.
-- Use 'Get Passes By User Email' request to get an info about passes which were added by concrete user (using his or her email).
+- Use 'Get Passes By User Email' request to get an info about passes which were added by a concrete user (using his or her email).
-- Use 'Change Pass Info' request to change an information about the pass by its id.
+- Use 'Change Pass Info' request to change an information about the pass.

 ## Project Status